Blendify/blender-manual/blender_docs/manual/scene_layout/object/editing/transform/control/pivot_point/bounding_box_center.rst

 ============

 This time it is the Object Data that is enclosed in the bounding box.
-The bounding box in *Edit Mode* takes no account of the Object(s) origins, only the center of the selected vertices.
+The bounding box in *Edit Mode* takes no account of the object(s) origins, only the center of the selected vertices.

 .. figure:: /images/scene-layout_object_editing_transform_control_pivot-point_bounding-box-center_edit-mode-rotation.png